A Treasure Hunt at Local Museums

 www.tehachapimuseum.org

 Dedicated to the history of Boron and the opening of the Borax mine.
 The museum is open seven days a week 10 a.m. - 4 p.m.
 Special museum hours can be arranged for groups of 10 or more.
-Come to Boron to celebrate Twenty Mule Team Days for a festive parade and exhibits on October 7, 2017!
 The Twenty Mule Team started out in Death Valley; how did they get to Boron?
 26962 Twenty Mule Team Road, Boron.
 The museum is closed Thanksgiving, Christmas and New Year’s Day.
 760-762-5810.

 www.20muleteammuseum.com

-Just west of Highway 395 lies California’s biggest mine — and one of the richest sources of borax on the planet.
+Just west of Highway 395, at 14486 Borax Rd., in Boron, lies California’s biggest mine — and one of the richest sources of borax on the planet.
 The Borax Visitor Center brings you to the edge of this awesome deposit.
 Here you can view mammoth mining equipment, learn about the geology that form the deposit, and see how processed borates are delivered to customers, world-wide.
 What does your TV and Borax have in common?
-Just off Highway 58, The Borax Visitor Center is open daily 9 a.m. to 5 p.m. (except major holidays).
-For information, call 760- 762-7588 or 760-762-7432.
+Just off Highway 58, The Borax Visitor Center is open Tuesday through Saturday 9 a.m. to 5 p.m. (closed Sunday, Monday and major holidays).
+For information, call 760- 762-7588.

 www.borax.com

 Exhibits of cultural and natural history of the Northern Mojave Desert, plus a hands-on discovery area for children.
 Changing art exhibits in the Sylvia Winslow Gallery; Death Valley Tourist Center and Northern Mojave Visitors Center provide extensive information.
-Tours of Little Petroglyph Canyon and its world-class rock art are available by reservation.
-Also check out the newest additions to the museum.
+Go outside and walk among the historic artifacts on your way to the Desert Tortoise Habitat near the museum.
+Also, check out the newest additions to the museum.
 Be sure to tour the Gladys Merrick Gardens, and don’t forget to look for the human sundial and labyrinth!
 Located on the corner of China Lake Boulevard and Las Flores Avenue in Ridgecrest.
 Open 10 a.m. - 5 p.m. daily except major holidays.
 760-375-6900.

 www.maturango.org

 Explore the history of weapons development for the United States Navy at this museum located on the Naval Air Weapons Station of China Lake.
 Can you find the Sidewinder Missile?
-Located at One Pearl Harbor Way, China Lake, CA. Operating hours are Monday through Saturday 10 a.m. - 4 p.m, closed Sundays and selected holidays.
-Special tours can be arranged by calling the museum at 760-939-3530 during regular business hours.
-U.S. citizens can pick up guest passes at the main gate Visitors Center.
+Located at 130 East Las Flores Ave, Ridgecrest, CA. Operating hours are Tuesday through Saturday 10 a.m. - 4 p.m, closed Sundays, Mondays and selected holidays.

 www.chinalakemuseum.org